HexDrone7375/espanso-hexcodes/README.md

 # I didn't have to type the drone ID in the AutoHotKey implementation.
 What gives?

 It's written this way to avoid as much configuration as possible.
-Plus, it shouldn't be too difficult to remember 4 digits right?
+Besides, it shouldn't be too difficult to remember 4 digits right?

 # Why make this when the AutoHotKey version exists?